CompuTec/computec-docs/docs/appengine/appengine-users-guide/analytical-page/source-creator.md

 ![AppEngine User's Guide](./media/source-creator/source-configuration.png)

-Here you can configure:
+In the Source tab, you can configure the following settings:

-- the name of the Variant
+- **Variant Name** - the name of the Variant
-- the source – an MS SQL query that will be a source of data for the Variant
+- **Source** – An MS SQL query that defines the data source for the variant.
-- available fields (for a specific query) – the list is available after clicking the Show - Preview button after entering a query.
-Here you can modify the Variant by changing values for specific lines.
-You can set:
+- **Available fields (for a specific query)** – Once you enter a query, click the Show Preview button to display available fields.
+Here, you can modify the variant by configuring values for specific fields, including:

         - Displayed Column Name
         - Column Description